NCAR/piwrf-teachingbox/pages/about.md

   - Meteorological concepts
   - Computing principles such as parallel computing at exascale

-We would like to invite you to use these teaching boxes in your classroom; you can also download them and modify them to create your own case studies and teaching concepts.
-Once you have created your own version of a teaching box, please share it with us so that we can include it on this website.
-This helps create truly community driven educational resources.
+The Pi-WRF team is pleased to invite you to use Pi-WRF teaching boxes in your classroom, and to download the teaching box materials.
+In addition, after downloading a teaching box, you can create your own case studies and teaching concepts by modifying it.
+The Pi-WRF team is also interested in submissions of modified teaching boxes.
+If you modify an existing teaching box, please submit it to the Pi-WRF team for inclusion on this website.
+By accepting both original and modified teaching boxes, the Pi-WRF project creates educational resources that are more in line with its community-driven model.

-We are happy to have been a part of the [2021 HPE Exascale day on October 18th](https://www.hpe.com/us/en/discover-more-network/events/exascale.html), which celebrates the world of supercomputing and large-scale data.
-Weather forecasting and modeling with tools such as WRF is a classic challenge that has faced the world of high-performance computing since its inception.
+The Pi-WRF team also wishes to acknowledge the high-performance computing community for its work with the WRF model.
+The use of weather models (such as WRF) for weather forecasting and modeling has been a perennial challenge for the high-performance computing community.
+As such, we are happy to have been a part of the [2021 HPE Exascale day on October 18th](https://www.hpe.com/us/en/discover-more-network/events/exascale.html), which celebrates supercomputing and the use of large-scale data.

 **Publications & Posters**